-Typically, Strengthening ANNH grants are funded through discretionary appropriations under Title III-A. Additional mandatory appropriations are provided annually through FY2019 in Title III-F and "shall be made available as grants under [Section 317ANNH program]."
+Strengthening ANNH grants are funded through discretionary appropriations under Title III-A and through mandatory appropriations under Title III-F. Mandatory appropriations under Title III-F "shall be made available as grants under [the Section 317ANNH program]."
 Therefore, in this report, the Title III-A and III-F ANNH programs are collectively referred to as the Strengthening ANNH program and are discussed in conjunction with one another, unless otherwise noted.

 To qualify for a Strengthening ANNH grant, an institution of higher education must meet the HEA Section 312(b) requirements and must also have an enrollment of undergraduate students that is at least 20% Alaska Native students or at least 10% Native Hawaiian students.
 For purposes of the Strengthening ANNH program, a Native Alaskan is a citizen of the United States who is "of one fourth-degree or more Alaska Indian ...
 Eskimo, or Aleut blood, or a combination thereof."
-A Native Hawaiian is a citizen of the United States who is a "descendent of the aboriginal people who, prior to 1778, occupied and exercised sovereignty in the area that now comprises the State of Hawaii...."
+A Native Hawaiian is a citizen of the United States who is a "descendent of the aboriginal people who, prior to 1778, occupied and exercised sovereignty in the area that now comprises the State of Hawaii."